-What is Haemophilia B?
+What is Haemophilia A?

-Mild Haemophilia B is a rare condition that affects blood clotting.
-It affects around 1 in 30,000 males in the UK.
+Haemophilia A is a rare condition that affects blood clotting.
+It affects around 1 in 10,000 males in the UK.

-People with Haemophilia B do not bleed faster, but may bleed for longer than expected.
+People with Haemophilia A do not bleed faster, but may bleed for longer than expected.

-Having mild Haemophilia B should not affect everyday life.
-Most of the bleeding problems that happen tend to be after an injury, surgery, or dental treatment.
+Having moderate Haemophilia A should not affect everyday life, but there may be more bleeding problems compared to someone with mild Haemophilia A. Most of the bleeding problems that happen tend to be after an injury, surgery, or dental treatment.
+Once it has been diagnosed we can treat before surgery or dentistry and prevent bleeding from happening.

-How does Haemophilia B affect blood clotting?
+How does Haemophilia A affect blood clotting?

-Factor IX is a protein made by your liver and helps to make your blood clot when there is a blood vessel injury.
-If you have Haemophilia B you do not have enough of this protein for your blood to clot normally, or what you have of the protein may not work as well as it should.
+Factor VIII is a protein made by your liver and helps to make your blood clot when there is a blood vessel injury.
+If you have Haemophilia A you do not have enough of this protein for your blood to clot normally, or what you do have of the protein may not work as well as it should.

-The normal level of Factor IX in the general population should be 50 to 200 iu/dl or %.
-In mild Haemophilia B your level of Factor IX could be anywhere between 5 and 50 iu/dl or %.
+The normal level of Factor VIII in the general population should be 50 to 200 iu/dl or %.
+In moderate Haemophilia A your level of Factor VIII could be anywhere between 1 and 5 iu/dl or %.

-How do you get Haemophilia B?
+How do you get Haemophilia A?

-Haemophilia B is an inherited condition, you are born with it, and the pattern of inheritance is X-linked.
+Haemophilia A is an inherited condition, you are born with it and the pattern of inheritance is X-linked.
 This means that usually men are affected by the condition and women are carriers.
-However, it is worth noting that some carriers can have low levels of Factor IX and may have some bleeding problems.
+However, it is worth noting that some carriers can have low levels of Factor VIII and may have some bleeding problems.

 Women carry two X-chromosomes and men one X-chromosome and one Y-chromosome.
 The haemophilia gene is carried on the X-chromosome.
-Mutations can happen; mutation means the haemophilia gene cannot make enough Factor IX.
+Mutations can happen; the mutation means the haemophilia gene cannot make enough Factor VIII.

-In seven out of 10 cases of people born with Haemophilia B, there is a family history of Haemophilia B. In as many as three out of 10, either the mother is unaware she is a carrier or the condition has happened spontaneously.
+In seven out of 10 cases of people born with Haemophilia A, there is a family history of the condition.
+In as many as three in 10, either the mother is unaware she is a carrier or the condition has happened spontaneously.